 - Deliberately aggravating a work-related injury or deliberately injuring yourself.

-Section 10 of the WICA provides explicitly compensation for employees who become incapacitated or die due to a disease contracted out of and in the course of the employee’s employment.
+Section 10 of the WICA provides explicit compensation for employees who become incapacitated or die due to a disease contracted out of and in the course of the employee’s employment.

 The Second Schedule to the WICA lists specific occupational diseases.
 Examples include: